A Jedi's Fight - A Star Wars Fan Fiction Story

 divider

-Every time he had left the underground dwelling he had taken care to take the small datacron with him, hidden somewhere among his clothes.
-Whain knew that if Darth Golluth would find this tiny chip everything would be lost.
-That's why he had decided to hide the datacron somewhere in the cellar of the vineyard estate building.
+Whenever he had left the underground dwelling he made sure to take the two datacrons with him, hidden somewhere among his clothes.
+He was aware that if Darth Golluth would find these tiny chips, everything would be lost and he might be in jeopardy.
+That's why he had decided to hide the datacrons somewhere in the cellar of the vineyard estate building.

 divider